carsten-gross/ts2shout/README.md

 German and Swiss radio on DVB-S (and also DVB-C) supports RDS within the MPEG transport stream.
 The RDS data (Radio Data System, that thing from the Analog Radio on FM) is just inserted inside the padding bytes of the MPEG stream.
-Currently I'm working on an implementation the supports this to get title and artist information in the shoutcast stream.
+If you suppy the environment variable RDS or the command line parameter rds it is preferred over MPEG EIT/EPG data.
+This is useful to get title and artist information in the shoutcast stream.

 Just compile the application with make on your linux box and install it manually e.g. to /usr/local/bin/ts2shout .
 It does not need any libraries for